A Guide to travelling around the Kimberley Australia

 Travelling by air is one of the most exciting ways to see Kimberley’s incredible landscapes.
 The excursions from Kununurra take you over the Bungle Bungle Range, the magnificent Lake Argyle, and Mitchell Falls by aircraft or seaplane.
 The Broome Tours help you see the fantastic Horizontal Falls, Buccaneer Archipelago, Cape Leveque, and more.

-Scenic air flights are among the best Kimberley Tours that you can do in the region.
-They help you to explore remote destinations and give you a much broader perspective.
-You can take a short air tour or longer ones lasting 2-3 hours with many more places to see.
+Scenic air flights are among the best Kimberley Tours you can do in the region.
+They help you explore remote destinations and give you a broader perspective.
+You can take a short air tour or a longer one lasting 2-3 hours with many more places to see.

 4. Kimberley Cruises

-Lake Argyle is a marvellous place in the Eastern Kimberley, and it has beautiful geological formations and emerald green waters.
-It is only 70 km away from Kununurra, and you can explore it by taking a fun cruise.
-You can choose to go on a cruising adventure as part of your Kimberley Day Tour.
+Lake Argyle is a marvellous place in the Eastern Kimberley, and it has beautiful geological formations and emerald-green waters.
+It is only 70 km from Kununurra, and you can explore it by taking a fun cruise.
+You can go on a cruising adventure as part of your Kimberley Day Tour.

-A sunset cruise on Lake Argyle will start around 2.30 pm and will go on till dusk.
-Your tour guide will provide you with privileged insights and encourage discussions about the place.
+A sunset cruise on Lake Argyle will start around 2.30 pm and continue until dusk.
+Your tour guide will provide privileged insights and encourage discussions about the place.

-You can marvel at the richness of colours that the landscape offers and the splendid light reflections at sunset.
+You can marvel at the richness of the landscape’s colours and the splendid light reflections at sunset.
 It is the best way to get up close and personal with the resident birdlife, rock wallabies, crocodiles, and much more.

 Where to stay in the Kimberley

-The Kimberleys have a lot of accommodation options, from lavish hotels and resorts to luxury homesteads.
-Staying at a hotel will give you all the modern comforts you can use and many fantastic facilities like outdoor pools, fitness centres, spa, and more.
+The Kimberleys have many accommodation options, from lavish hotels and resorts to luxury homesteads.
+Staying at a hotel will give you all the modern comforts you can use and many fantastic facilities like outdoor pools, fitness centres, spas, and more.

 In the Kimberley towns of Kununurra, Broome, Derby and Wyndham, you will find more resorts and stations and some hotels and services bungalows.